owainlewis/emacs-color-themes/README.md

-# Emacs color themes
+# Emacs colour themes

-Emacs ports of the ST2 color themes by Dayle Rees adapted slightly for Emacs
+Emacs ports of the brilliant ST2 colour themes by Dayle Rees adapted slightly for Emacs.

+Most of them have been modified for my personal taste and Emacs setup.

+All the themes are named after my personal heroes from the software world.

 ## Use